 Winner = Basecamp

-Basecamp excels when it comes to communication and offers multiple tools to keep conversation flowing and team members connected.
+Basecamp excels in communication and offers multiple tools to keep conversation flowing and team members connected.

 Basecamp’s message boards keep conversations in one place for easy future reference.
 These message boards make it easy for entire groups to communicate without ever leaving the Basecamp platform.
 This in-platform messaging can help to keep team members focused and on task.